RarelyCharlie/rarelycharlie.github.io/books.md

 # 7 Cups and related ideas

 7 Cups' background story and other related ideas.

+#### Chad Varah (1987) _The Samaritans: Befriending the suicidal_

+The story of the listening service staffed by volunteers that has been preventing suicides since 1953.

 #### Paul Graham (2004) _Hackers and Painters_